An Introduction to Inclusive Education in Emergencies (EiE): A Learning Tool for Organisations of Persons with Disabilities (OPDs)

 Toolkit

-Rooted in the UN Convention on the Rights of Persons with Disabilities (CRPD) and other key frameworks like the IASC Guidelines, this resource gives humanitarian actors the tools they need to:
+Rooted in the UN Convention on the Rights of Persons with Disabilities (CRPD) and other key frameworks like the IASC Guidelines, this resource gives OPDs the tools they need to:

 - Analyse the current state of inclusive education in emergency settings (EiE)

-- Support their organisations to deliver an inclusive and equitable education system for all children, including those with disabilities.
+- Become a strong partner for humanitarian organisations, able to advise on delivery of an inclusive and equitable education system for all children, including children with disabilities.

 This tool was developed by Inclusion International and the International Disability Alliance, with consultation from other organisations of persons with disabilities (OPDs) and humanitarian actors.